EnigmaCurry/d.rymcg.tech/README.md

  * `ACME_CA_EMAIL` this is YOUR email address, where you will receive notices from Let's Encrypt regarding your domains and related certificates.

-To start traefik, go into the traefik directory and run `docker-compose up -d`
+To start Traefik, go into the traefik directory and run `docker-compose up -d`

 ## Gitea